 The Triduum is a pulse of promise amid all that destroys.

-Pulse: The Mass of the Last Supper, with its feet-washing call to serve others before ourselves, to make ourselves conduits of grace as Christ did—as we recall within the plaintive and haunting chant of the Pange, lingua.
+Pulse: The Mass of the Last Supper, with its feet-washing call to serve others before ourselves, to make ourselves conduits of grace as Christ was—as we recall within the plaintive and haunting chant of the Pange, lingua.

 Pulse: The drama, grief, and reverence of Good Friday.
-“Behold, Behold the wood of the cross, on which is hung our salvation.”
+“Behold, behold, the wood of the cross, on which is hung our salvation.”

 Flatline: Holy Saturday.
 The merest taste of a world without Christ; no Mass, empty tabernacles, no holy water, no living water.
 And we thirst.
 We know we will die without intervention, without something to restore movement to our blood, and breath to our bodies.
 And then . . .